 The Best Wine We Make

 Dedication™ is Schweiger Vineyards in a bottle.
-Every year, the Bordeaux blend changes, representing the best wine we can produce, from the various blocks and varietals that we grow here on our estate.
+Every year, the Bordeaux blend changes, in order to represent the best wine we can produce, from the various blocks and varietals that we grow here on our estate.
 The inaugural vintage in 2000 was 100% Cabernet Sauvignon, and the yet to be released 2014 is 76% Cabernet Sauvignon, 19% Merlot, 3% Cabernet Franc, and 2% Malbec.

 Vintages Available : 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014